Ernst Jansen Steur

-Ernst Nicolaas Herman Jansen (24 October 1945 – December 2023), later known as Ernst Jansen Steur, was a Dutch neurologist, who garnered notoriety for misconduct and lost his license to practice medicine.
+Ernst Nicolaas Herman Jansen (24 October 1945 – December 2023), later known as Ernst Jansen Steur, was a Dutch neurologist whose medical practice became the subject of a major medical, disciplinary and criminal case in the Netherlands that also attracted international media attention.
+After concerns were raised about diagnoses and treatment he had provided while working at Medisch Spectrum Twente, he was removed from the Dutch medical register and ceased practising medicine in the Netherlands, although he subsequently worked at several hospitals in Germany.
+In February 2014, the District Court of Overijssel, sitting in Almelo, sentenced Jansen Steur to three years' imprisonment after finding, among other offences, that he had intentionally harmed the health of several patients.

+On appeal in June 2015, the Arnhem-Leeuwarden Court of Appeal acquitted him of all medical offences before it.
+The court concluded that the evidence did not establish the criminal intent required for those offences.
+In reaching that conclusion, the court considered evidence that Jansen Steur had been highly engaged with his patients, had devoted substantial time and attention to their care, and that aspects of his diagnostic conduct were consistent with his assertion that he had acted in good faith.

+In May 2016, the Supreme Court of the Netherlands dismissed the prosecution's appeal in cassation, making the acquittals of the medical offences final.

 Career

 Ernst Nicolaas Herman Jansen, later known as Ernst Jansen Steur was born on 24 October 1945.
 He worked in several positions, including the Medisch Spectrum Twente (MST).
 During his career he was noted within his profession for his research into Alzheimer's disease, Parkinson's disease and multiple sclerosis.

 Jansen Steur completed his doctoral research in 1994 at the Maastricht University, researching Parkinson's disease.

 Jansen Steur was interviewed as an expert on the disease by the Dutch television program EénVandaag on 24 July 2002 regarding the condition of Prince Claus (Jansen Steur indicated on the show that he found the prince's condition "worrisome").

 Jansen Steur suffered a serious car accident in Germany in 1990, resulting in a complex hip fracture.
 In 2000 he became addicted to midazolam, a benzodiazepine sedative.
 To obtain this drug he started forging prescriptions using his colleagues' names as prescribing physicians.

 As it turned out later, in the four years following his becoming addicted, he regularly misdiagnosed patients.
 To support his misdiagnoses, he forged diagnostic questionnaires from patients, swapped patient x-rays and forged laboratory results.
 He prescribed strong medications unnecessarily for a number of his patients and in some cases had patients undergo brain surgery without necessity.

 Jansen Steur was forced to resign from the MST by the board in 2004.
 He received a €250,000 severance package and was forced to sign a non-disclosure agreement (together with his former colleagues).
 As part of this deal, he agreed to strike himself from the Dutch registry of medical professionals, thereby giving up the right to practice in the Netherlands.
 Patients received financial compensation, but were sworn to secrecy.